 Parent Engagement Plan

-The purpose of a School Parent Compact is to build and foster development of a school partnership.
+The purpose of a School-Parent Compact is to build and foster the development of a school partnership.
 It is also intended to help all children achieve the rigorous standards set for their future college and career success.
 Responsibility for student achievement should and will be shared by all stakeholders.

 Parent Guide to Curriculum

-At BPCSD, we work to foster in our students independence, a strong work ethic and a sense of pride in self, school and community.
+At BPCSD, we work to foster our students’ independence, a strong work ethic, and a sense of pride in self, school, and community.
 Our teachers collaborate with each other and with families, and we expect similar collaboration among students as they develop the tools necessary to build the future they want.